 - 1. A member entitled to attend and vote may appoint one or more proxies to attend and vote instead of him.
-A proxy need not also be a member. - 2.
-No service contracts were entered into between the Company and any of its Directors. - A shareholder which is a body corporate may, in lieu of appointing a proxy, authorize an individual by resolution of its directors or its governing body to represent it at the Annual Meeting. - 4.
+A proxy need not also be a member.
+Please visit the website www.guardianmedia.co.tt to download a copy of the Management Proxy Circular and Form of Proxy as well as instructions on how to appoint a proxy. - 2.
+No service contracts were entered into between the Company and any of its Directors. - 3.
+A shareholder which is a body corporate may, in lieu of appointing a proxy, authorize an individual by resolution of its directors or its governing body to represent it at the Annual Meeting. - 4.
 The Directors of the Company have not fixed a record date for the determination of shareholders who are entitled to receive notice of the Annual Meeting.
-In accordance with Section 111(a)(i) of the Companies Act, Chap.
+In accordance with Section III(a)(i) of the Companies Act, Chap.
 81:01, the statutory record date applies.
-Only shareholders of record at the close of business on Thursday April 18, 2024, the date immediately preceding the date on which the Notice is given, are therefore entitled to receive Notice of the Annual Meeting.
+Only shareholders of record at the close of business on Wednesday 23 April, 2025, the date immediately preceding the date on which the Notice is given, are entitled to receive Notice of the Annual Meeting.